waku-org/specs/standards/core/rln-contract.md

 ### Register a membership

 Membership registration is subject to the following conditions:
-- if there are _expired_ memberships in the contract, the new membership MUST overwrite an expired membership;
+- if there are _Expired_ memberships in the contract, the new membership MUST overwrite an expired membership;
-- the new membership SHOULD overwrite the membership that had been in _expired_ state for the longest time;
+- the new membership SHOULD overwrite the membership that had been _Expired_ for the longest time;
-- if the new membership overwrites another membership:
+- if an _Expired_ membership A is overwritten by membership B:
-	- the latter MUST transition from _expired_ to _erased-awaits-withdrawal_ state;
+	- membership B MUST transition to _ErasedAwaitsWithdrawal_;
-	- the current total rate limit MUST be decremented by the rate limit of the newly _erased-awaits-withdrawal_ membership;
+	- the current total rate limit MUST be decremented by the rate limit of membership B;
-- when moving a membership into _erased-awaits-withdrawal_ state, the contract MUST take all necessary steps to ensure that the owner of that membership can withdraw their deposit later;
+	- the contract MUST take all necessary steps to ensure that the owner of membership B can withdraw their deposit later;
-- registration MUST fail if the total rate limit of _active_, _grace-period_, and _expired_ memberships, including the one being created, would exceed the limit;
+- registration MUST fail if the total rate limit of _Active_, _GracePeriod_, and _Expired_ memberships, including the one being created, would exceed the limit;
-- registration MUST fail if the requested rate limit for the new membership is lower than allowed;
+- registration MUST fail if the requested rate limit for the new membership is lower than the minimal allowed rate limit;
 - the user MUST lock-up a deposit to register a membership;
-- the user MUST specify the requested rate limit of the new membership;
+- the user MUST specify the rate limit of the new membership;
 - the size of the deposit MUST be calculated depending on the requested rate limit;
 - in case of successful registration:
-	- the new membership MUST be in _active_ state;
+	- the new membership MUST be in the _Active_ state;
 	- the current total rate limit MUST be incremented by the rate limit of the new membership;
-- a newly created membership MUST have an expiration time `T` and a grace period `G` (suggested values listed below).
+- a newly created membership MUST have an expiration time `T` and a grace period `G` (see RECOMMENDED parameter values below).

 ### Send a message

 Sending messages is handled by Waku Relay nodes, not by the RLN smart contract.
-For completeness, sending messages is mentioned below where relevant as one of broader Waku functionalities.
+For completeness, sending messages is mentioned here as the key Waku functionality.
 The full specification of Relay node behavior is out of scope for this document.

 A Relay node MUST relay a message unless: